Softoft/open-ticket-ai/docs/original_source/guide/installation-guide.md

 ---
+description: Easily install Open Ticket AI with our official step-by-step guide.
+Learn to clone the repository, create your configuration, and launch the app with Docker Compose.
 title: Installing Open Ticket AI
-description: Step-by-step guide to install Open Ticket AI.
 ---
 # Installation

 Follow these steps to install Open Ticket AI: